UNAM-FESAc/c-prgrmmng-I-FESAc/README.md

-# c-prgrmmng-FESAc
+# Course: Programminng I
+## By: Javier A. Orduz-Ducuara

-This is a repository for the programming course 2018-I in FESAc
+This is a repository for the programming course 2019-I in FESAc.

+### Exercise for the begginners
+The student has to read follow [blog](https://www.codementor.io/codementorteam/7-secrets-to-staying-motivated-when-learning-to-code-a2dy7hqar)